 The issuing entity has a single pool of assets, primarily credit card receivables, that are pledged to secure all of the outstanding notes.
 Each tranche of notes is secured by a security interest in the assets in the issuing entity that are allocated to it as described, with respect to the offered notes, in "Summary-Limited Recourse to the Issuing Entity; Security for the Offered Notes," including the collection account and the excess funding account.
-Therefore, only a portion of the collections allocated to the issuing entity and amounts on deposit in the collection account and the excess funding account are available to the notes.
-The notes are entitled only to their allocable share of Finance Charge Collections, Principal Collections, amounts on deposit in the collection account and the excess funding account and proceeds of the sale of assets.
+Therefore, only a portion of the collections allocated to the issuing entity and amounts on deposit in the collection, Principal Collections, amounts on deposit in the collection account and the excess funding account and proceeds of the sale of assets.
 Holders of notes will generally have no recourse to any other assets of the issuing entity-other than Shared Excess Available Finance Charge Collections-or any other person or entity for the payment of principal of or interest on the notes.